postgresml/postgresml/pgml-cms/blog/our-migration-from-aws-to-gcp.md

 ## Lessons learned

 Migrating between clouds is hard, but not impossible.
 The key is to understand how your tools work and why they work the way they do.
-For us, we learned that network buffering is essential, data compression will save you time and money, advanced filesystems are complex, and solving hard problems can be done one step at a time.
+For us, these were the takeaways:

+1. Network buffering is essential
+2. Data compression will save you time and money
+3. Advanced filesystems are complex
+3. You can solve hard problems, just take it one step at time

+At PostgresML, we're excited to solve hard problems.
+If you are too, feel free to explore [career opportunities](/careers) with us, or check out our [open-source docs](/docs) and contribute to our project.